• Skip to primary navigation

 Should jicama wraps be slimy?

-More likely than not, your jicama wraps have gone bad.
+More likely than not, your Jicama wraps have gone bad.
 Excess moisture collects and makes the jicama slimy.
-Discard any slimy wraps and do not eat.
+Discard any slimy wraps, and do not eat them.
 Similarly, discard the jicama wraps if they are starting to turn brown or have an off-putting smell.

 How should jicama wraps be stored?